 If your website has a mailing list or subscription form, enable double opt-in.
 Double opt-in means that after the user provides their email, you send an email with a confirmation link that the user must click to finalize their subscription.

 The newsletter subscription of CookieYes uses a double opt-in method and also communicates the same with the user.

 GDPR does not mandate double opt-in, but it is a good way to demonstrate that the user has indeed given consent.
 It is also a good practice to have an unsubscribe option in the emails you send.
 Email marketing tools like Mailchimp, Hubspot, GetResponse, Constant Contact and Sendinblue have double opt-in features, as well as other features streamlined for GDPR compliance.

 7. Use GDPR complaint CMS and plugins

 Make sure that the CMS you use is GDPR compliant.
-Popular platforms like WordPress, Wix, Joomla, Squarespace etc. have GDPR compliance mechanism in place.
+Popular platforms like WordPress, Wix, Joomla, Squarespace etc. have GDPR compliance mechanisms in place.
 If your CMS platform does not support GDPR compliance, you may have to add custom codes, extensions, plugins, or software that can help you get compliant.

 8. Store data in secure locations

-Under GDPR, all data you collected should be either stored in the EU, or subject to European privacy laws.
+Under GDPR, all data you collected should be either stored in the EU or subject to European privacy laws.
 Your business could be using cloud-based applications such as Salesforce, Dropbox, WeTransfer, Expensify, Workday, and more.

 In fact, a Netskope Report says that even the smallest organizations use 258 cloud apps on average.
 So, you should be mindful of all the data your cloud services can access.